qiskit-advocate/application-guide/README.md

 Here are the steps for applying to become an advocate:

 1. **Make at least 3 contributions to Qiskit code and community (now - Jul 1, 2021)**
 Community contributions can vary depending on individual interests including code, tutorials, textbook chapters, bug reporting, Slack support, blogs, videos, events, and more.
-See the Contribution section below for different types of contributions that you could make.
+See the [Contributions](#contributions) section below for different types of contributions that you could make.
 1. **Take the advocate test (Jun 1 - Jul 1, 2021)**
 This should take 90 minutes depending on your knowledge of Qiskit.
 1. **Submit application form (Jun 1 - Jul 1, 2021)**